 Here is a recording of my version of Maoz Tṣur in the traditional melody that is sung by most people:

 Some people may find it uncomfortable that this melody is actually taken from a German Christian hymn “Rejoice, O Christians all together.”
 I personally like to use another tune.
 One of my favorite melodies for Maoz Tṣur is a Sephardi tune called Bendigamos.
 What is interesting is that the song that this melody is taken from (called Bendigamos) is especially sung during Sukkot.
 As we already saw that Ḥanukka has many connections to Sukkot, using this melody is appropriate.
 Here is my recording of Maoz Tṣur on the melody of Bendigamos:

-Then there is yet another way to sing it, namely on a classical tune.
-This melody was composed by George Frideric Handel, and he actually called it “Juda Maccabee.”
-So, it cannot get more appropriate than that…!
+Then, there is yet another way to sing it, namely on a classical tune.
+This melody was composed by George Friedrich Handel, and he actually called it “See the Conqu'ring Hero Come”, a piece from his oratori "Judas Maccabaeus" So, it cannot get more appropriate than that…!
 The words are sung rather fast, and therefore it might be harder to use this melody.
 Most likely, the Bendigamos melody may be the best choice.
-In any case, here is my recording of Maoz Tṣur on the melody of Handel’s Juda Maccabee:
+In any case, here is my recording of Maoz Tṣur on Handel’ melody:

 Are there any special prayers in the synagogue?
 In the daily prayers, there are insertions in the “Modim Anaḥnu Lakh” blessing specially for Ḥanukka.
 Also, each day, after the Amida, we say (full) Hallel.